TAG-K: Tail-Averaged Greedy Kaczmarz for Computationally Efficient and Performant Online Inertial Parameter Estimation: Recursive Estimation from RLS and KF to Kaczmarz Algorithms

 Finally, Kaczmarz updates also take the form of Eq.~\eqref{eq:recursive_gain}, but now each update is based on a single row $a_i^\top$.
 The prediction error $\varepsilon_t$ reduces to a scalar residual as in Eq.~\eqref{eq:rk-update}, and the corresponding gain is the row-dependent vector

-Unlike RLS and KF, which operate on the full regressor matrix at each update, Kaczmarz methods update row-by-row and need not traverse the entire row space, requiring only $T \le m$ iterations in practice.
-Each row update costs $O(mn)$, so a sweep of $T$ rows requires only $T \cdot O(mn)$ operations (see Table~\ref{tab:capability}).
-Moreover, online parameter estimation typically yields overdetermined systems because new equations accumulate faster than parameters are updated.
-In this regime, Kaczmarz remains fast and accurate: it operates on a small, randomly chosen row at each step rather than the full system, making it attractive for embedded, resource-constrained robotic platforms~\cite{Zouzias_2013, ferreira2024surveyclassiterativerowaction, rk}.
+Unlike RLS and KF, which operate on the full regressor matrix at each update, require only $T \le m$ iterations in practice and need not traverse the entire row space.
+As each TAG-K iteration is dominated by the greedy selection, at $O(mn)$ time per update, a sweep of $T$ rows requires $T\cdot O(mn)$ operations (see Table~\ref{tab:capability})~\cite{bai2018greedy,rk}, making it particularly attractive for embedded, resource-constrained robots.
+Moreover, online parameter estimation typically yields overdetermined systems for which Kaczmarz methods remain fast and accurate~\cite{Zouzias_2013, ferreira2024surveyclassiterativerowaction, rk}, as new equations accumulate faster than parameters are updated.